istio/istio.io/content/docs/concepts/what-is-istio/index.md

     - /about/intro
 ---

-Istio is an open platform to connect, manage, and secure microservices.
+Istio is an open platform to streamline service development and operation through sophisticated traffic management, end-to-end security, and automated telemetry collection.

 Istio provides an easy way to create a network of deployed services with load balancing, service-to-service authentication, monitoring, and more, without